Citation, DOI and article data

-Segond fracture is an avulsion fracture of the knee which involves the lateral aspect of the tibial plateau, and is very frequently (~ 75% of cases) associated with disruption of the anterior cruciate ligament (see ACL tear).
+Segond fracture is an avulsion fracture of the knee that involves the lateral aspect of the tibial plateau and is very frequently (~75% of cases) associated with disruption of the anterior cruciate ligament (ACL).
+On the frontal knee radiograph, it may be referred to as the lateral capsular sign.

-Contrary to the more common causes of an ACL tear, which typically involve a valgus stress 3, a Segond fracture typically occurs as a result of internal rotation and varus stress 1,4.
+Contrary to the more common causes of an ACL tear, which typically involves valgus stress 3, a Segond fracture usually occurs as a result of internal rotation and varus stress 1,4.
 Typically these injuries are seen in two settings:

-- sports: especially skiing, basketball and baseball 4
+- sports: especially soccer, skiing, basketball and baseball 4,10

 The classical appearance of a Segond fracture is that of a curvilinear or elliptic bone fragment projected parallel to the lateral aspect of the tibial plateau.
-This has been referred to as the lateral capsular sign 1 which is best seen on the straight anteroposterior view of the knee.
+This has been referred to as the lateral capsular sign 1, which is best seen on the anteroposterior view of the knee.

 MRI is essential in all cases of Segond fractures to identify internal derangement.
-Disruption of the ACL is most common, however there are additional frequently encountered injuries.
+Disruption of the ACL is the most common, however, there are additional frequently encountered injuries.
 Associated injuries include 1,3:

 - ACL tear